hardwario/docs/chester/firmware-sdk/how-to-project-generator.md

 ### Extras declaration
 These extras are employed when non-default **feature** configurations are necessary in the `prj.conf` file.

 When project requirements diverge from the default **features** configurations provided by underlying libraries or frameworks, these extras are utilized.
 They enable custumers to finely adjust the project's configuration to address specific needs not covered by default settings.

-Example:
+Example in prj.conf:
 ```yaml
 extras:
 - CONFIG_ADC_TLA2021_INIT_PRIORITY=60